 - (a) The person arrested is so intoxicated that he/she could be a danger to him/herself or to others.
-Release may occur as soon as this condition no longer exists. - (b) The person arrested requires medical examination or medical care or is otherwise unable to care for his/her own safety - 1.
-The Gardena Police Department shall not release an arrestee from custody for the purpose of allowing that person to seek medical care at a hospital, and then immediately re-arrest the same individual upon discharge from the hospital, unless the hospital determines this action will enable it to bill and collect from a third-party payment source (Penal Code § 4011.10). - (c) The person is arrested for one or more of the offenses listed in Vehicle Code §§ 40302, 40303 and 40305. - (d) There are one or more outstanding arrest warrants for the person (see Misdemeanor Warrants elsewhere in this policy). - (e) The person could not provide satisfactory evidence of personal identification. - 1.
-If a person released on citation does not have satisfactory identification in his/her possession, a right thumbprint or fingerprint should be obtained on the citation form.
+Release may occur as soon as this condition no longer exists. - (b) The person arrested requires medical examination or medical care or is otherwise unable to care for his/her own safety - The Gardena Police Department shall not release an arrestee from custody for the purpose of allowing that person to seek medical care at a hospital, and then immediately re-arrest the same individual upon discharge from the hospital, unless the hospital determines this action will enable it to bill and collect from a third-party payment source (Penal Code § 4011.10). - (c) The person is arrested for one or more of the offenses listed in Vehicle Code § 40302, Vehicle Code § 40303, and Vehicle Code § 40305. - (d) The person has been cited, arrested, or convicted for theft from a store or vehicle in the previous six months, or there is probable cause to believe the person is guilty of committing organized retail theft, as defined in Penal Code § 490.4(a).